bethanharris/vortex-available-energy/README.md

 # vortex-available-energy

 Analyse available energetics of a dry axisymmetric atmospheric vortex as described by Tailleux and Harris (2019):
-> On the momentum-constrained available energy for an axisymmetric compressible stratified vortex
+> The generalised buoyancy/inertial forces and available energy of axisymmetric compressible stratified vortex motions

 [Vortex.py](src/Vortex.py) contains the Vortex class, which is used to define a dry axisymmetric atmospheric vortex in thermal wind balance.